kubernetes/git-sync/README.md

     --webhook-url <string>, $GITSYNC_WEBHOOK_URL
             A URL for optional webhook notifications when syncs complete.
 The header 'Gitsync-Hash' will be set to the git hash that was synced.
+            If, at startup, git-sync finds that the --root already has the correct hash, this hook will still be invoked.
+This means that hooks can be invoked more than one time per hash, so they must be idempotent.

 EXAMPLE USAGE